Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 }
 ```

-Adding braces to statements—even when they’re not necessary—is like using parentheses in expressions: both techniques help make a program more readable while at the same time avoiding the possibility that the compiler won’t understand the program the way we thought it did.
+Adding braces to statements—even when they're not necessary—is like using parentheses in expressions: both techniques help make a program more readable while at the same time avoiding the possibility that the compiler won't understand the program the way we thought it did.

 Some programmers use as many braces as possible inside `if` statements (and iteration statements as well).
 A programmer who adopts this convention would include a pair of braces for every `if` clause and every `else` clause: